Spend less on your least favourite car costs: gas and car insurance

 Your car was designed with certain minimum requirements for optimal operation and when these minimums are not met your fuel-efficiency suffers.
 Consider:

 - Your tires.
-Keeping your tires properly inflated helps your car run efficiently.
-So much so that properly inflated tires can save you up to two weeks worth of gas each year.
+Keeping your tires properly inflated helps your car run efficiently and can save you up to two weeks' worth of gas each year.

 Select a higher insurance deductible

-Policyholders with deductibles set to $500 could save up to 5 per cent by raising them to $1,000.
+Policyholders with deductibles set at $500 could save about 5 percent by raising them to $1,000.
 Keep it affordable though because this is how much you'll have to cover should you need to submit a claim.

 Don't pay for optional coverage you do not need